brian-liu-24/scikit-learn2/doc/modules/ensemble.rst

 :class:`KNeighborsClassifier` base estimators, each built on random subsets of 50% of the samples and 50% of the features.

-    >>> from sklearn.ensemble import BaggingClassifier
+    >>> from sklearn1.ensemble import BaggingClassifier
-    >>> from sklearn.neighbors import KNeighborsClassifier
+    >>> from sklearn1.neighbors import KNeighborsClassifier
     >>> bagging = BaggingClassifier(KNeighborsClassifier(),
     ...                             max_samples=0.5, max_features=0.5)